Coleus

 Uses and Benefits

 Coleus, or Plectranthus scutellarioides, presents multiple uses beyond its striking aesthetics.
-Firstly, it’s admired as a vibrant accent in home and garden spaces, adding a splash of color where other plants may not thrive due to shade conditions2.
+This vibrant plant is admired as an accent in home and garden spaces, adding a splash of color even in shaded areas where other plants may struggle to thrive2.

 • Acts as a beautiful, living piece of decor with its variegated magenta and green leaves.